-When working with organizations, 360 Solutions assesses both the organization and the individual.
+When working with organizations, Leadership Delta assesses both the organization and the individual.

 Just like a doctor diagnosing an illness, you first have to understand the problem before fixing it.
 Diagnosis comes before development of plans to improve the organizations’ health.
 Results are used to set a baseline for later comparison and to measure progress.